emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

 A number of community members, especially Kris Selden, Erik Bryn and Robin Ward have done heroic work lately on performance.

-Over the years, the Ember's internals have been significantly sped up time and time again, and we will continue to hone the performance of Ember going forward.
+Over the years, Ember's internals have been significantly sped up time and time again, and we will continue to hone the performance of Ember going forward.

 In the 1.x timeframe, we have a number of ideas that should significantly